zaykoK/hydrus-react/README.md

 If everything was done correctly next time you load given image in hydrus-react you should get transcoded image instead of original one.

-### Future
-I'm planning to create some sort of tool to automate above steps.